-Our ceremonies draw from a number of South American traditions but are based primarily in the traditions of Peru.
-We've also worked to stay true to the spirit of la medicina in meeting the culture here in the United States.
+Our ceremonies draw from a number of South American traditions but are based primarily in the traditions of Perú.
+We've also worked to stay true to the spirit of La Medicina in meeting the culture here in the United States.
+In addition to Ayahuasca, our ceremonies include the use of Tobacco and Hapé (a powder, which generally consists of tobacco, wood ash, and various other plants, which is blown up the nose and used for grounding and/or moving stuck energies).
+We also use Sananga eye drops and various smudging herbs such as Sage and Palo Santo throughout our ceremonies.

-Our ceremonies include the use of Tobacco and Hapé (a form of tobacco powder similar to snuff) for cleansing the sinuses and aiding the breath in ceremony.
-We also use various smudging herbs such as Sage and Palo Santo throughout our ceremonies.
-Our ceremonies feature live music and icaros (ceremonial songs) and we honor the Great Spirit as well as the sacredness that can be found in silence.
-We use traditional South American instruments, as well as guitars, flutes, and drums.
-You can find Ayahuasca Icaros on YouTube and most music sites; and you can also find recordings of the music from previous AYA ceremonies on our SoundCloud account at soundcloud.com/orbzero/sets.
+Live music and icaros (sacred ceremonial songs) are prominently featured in our ceremonies and we honor the Great Spirit as well as the sacredness that can be found in silence.
+We use traditional South American instruments, as well as guitars, flutes, drums, and other world instruments in the context of our ceremonies.
+You can find recordings of ceremonial music on YouTube and most of the streaming music sites; and you can also find recordings of the music from previous AYA ceremonies on our SoundCloud account.
+We also host musical recordings on our YouTube channel and our Spotify page.